david-driscoll/david-driscoll.github.io/_posts/2015/2015-04-03-dependency-injection-with-dnx-aka-aspnet5.md

 ## What Dependency Injection looks like in DNX
 If you do not already know DNX is the new execution environment, standing for ".NET Execution" or ".NET Cross Platform".
 It is the system that loads (or compiles) your code and hosts it.

 As part of this new environment Dependency Injection is included as a first class citizen.
 Almost all of the internal code is constructed using a simple, no fancy pants :jeans:, lightweight :cloud: dependency injection container.
-This means as soon as you start to write your code you can begin to use Dependency Injection.  :boom:
+This means as soon as you start to write your code you can begin to use Dependency Injection.

 ### Service Location
-Dependency Injection in DNX is based around using [Service Location](ServiceLocation).
+Dependency Injection in DNX is based around using [Service Location](http://en.wikipedia.org/wiki/Service_locator_pattern).
 While service location is useful, it is generally frowned upon using it when you don't need to, instead you use something like Constructor Injection.
 When you use service location by itself, instead of using constructor injection, it tends to lead toward code that is harder to maintain, understand and unit test properly.

 > The service locator pattern is a design pattern used in software development to encapsulate the processes involved in obtaining a service with a strong abstraction layer.
 This pattern uses a central registry known as the "service locator", which on request returns the information necessary to perform a certain task.

-The AspNet team is using the existing [IServiceProvider](ServiceProvider) Interface, which offers the method `GetService(Type type)`.
+The AspNet team is using the existing [IServiceProvider](https://msdn.microsoft.com/en-us/library/system.iserviceprovider(v=vs.110).aspx) Interface, which offers the method `GetService(Type type)`.
 Ask it for your type, and it will return an instance of that service (:warning: or null if no type is registered).

 The first place you can encounter `IServiceProvider` is on `IApplicationBuilder` of your `Startup` class.